 Health and Fitness is a Lifelong Journey

-Health and fitness, after all, needs to be a lifelong journey, not a quick-fix solution and for that to happen what you do must fit clean eatinginto your life and not demand you revolve your life around it.
+Health and fitness, after all, needs to be a lifelong journey, not a quick-fix solution and for that to happen what you do must fit into your life and not demand you revolve your life around it.

 Sure, it’s challenging to stick with a regular exercise program or a healthy eating plan even WITHOUT the responsibilities of everyday life – kids, spouse, home, job and so on.
 Having to work late one day can mean you miss a workout.
 The thing is, missing a workout does not mean you have blown your whole regimen.
 Being affected by life’s little bumps does not mean you are weak.
 It means you are simply human.